web-at-berkeley/tp-fa23-backend/README.md

 ## Perform Husband Call and Score it

 Of course, no husband calling is complete without, well, a husband call!
+This route should perform the call for a specific contestant.

 We determine the score of a husband call based on the husband's location and the contestant's vocalRange.
 If the vocalRange is exactly equal to the location, the score is equal to the location.
 If the vocal range is greater, the score is the absolute difference between the location and the vocalRange.
 In both these cases, return the score.

 If the vocalRange is less, we should raise an error with a descriptive message.
+If the contestant name passed in hasn't been registered, that should raise an error too.

 Example request: